MicrosoftDX/nether/documentation/api/leaderboard/scores-delete.md

-# Delete Leaderboard for current user
+# Delete scores for current user

 Deletes all achieved scores for the current user.